About the Call Center Challenge

 Call center personnel are defined as employees who handle incoming calls relating to customer service issues and/or trip planning.

-(Transit systems are responsible for all travel related expenses for final contestants.)
+(Transit systems are responsible for all travel related expenses for final contestants.
+One M&C Workshop registration will be provided to each of the five finalists.)

 Please note, each transit system may have only one call center operator participate in the pre-selection phone interview process.

 All interested personnel must have a MyAPTA account login (this can be created at the time of submission).
-For this year, applications are accepted through December 8, 2016.
+For this year, applications were accepted through December 7, 2017.

 Preliminary Round Phone Test Process

-At the conclusion of the preliminary round, a panel of APTA member judges will select five finalists for the final competition in Tampa, Florida at the 2017 APTA Marketing and Communications Workshop, February 26 – March 1, 2016.
+At the conclusion of the preliminary round, a panel of APTA member judges will select five finalists for the final competition in San Francisco, CA at the 2018 APTA Marketing and Communications Workshop, February 25 – 28, 2018.

-The final competition will take place in front of a live audience at APTA’s 2017 Marketing & Communications Workshop, in Tampa, Florida.
-Finalists will be presented with randomly selected customer service scenarios and will be judged on their ability to handle each inquiry.
+The final competition will take place in front of a live audience at APTA’s 2018 Marketing & Communications Workshop, in San Francisco, CA. Finalists will be presented with randomly selected customer service scenarios and will be judged on their ability to handle each inquiry.
 The contestant with the highest score, as determined by a panel of APTA member judges, will be named public transportation’s best telephone customer information agent, and the Call Center Challenge champion.

 Contact Stephen Kendrick at firstname.lastname@example.org with questions.